davk-418/AIO-Episode-Downloader/README.md

 - If you chose cover art, you’ll be asked: `Cover URL (blank to skip):` Paste a direct image link (ending in .jpg or .png).
 These can be found by searching for the episode on Google, right clicking the image, and clicking `Copy Image Link`.
 - When prompted `Press Enter for another or 'q'+Enter to quit:`, press Enter to download another episode or press `q` then Enter to quit.

-See [Example and Troubleshooting.md](Example and Troubleshooting.md) to find an example and directions for issues.
+See [Example and Troubleshooting](Example and Troubleshooting.md) to find an example and directions for issues.